Integrated Infrastructures Initiative (I3)

 Research projects should be innovative and explore new fundamental technologies or techniques underpinning the use of infrastructures in a given class (e.g. development of new generation equipment, testing of new experimental techniques or methodologies).
 Attention should be given to potential exploitation of the results, e.g. through the participation of SMEs.

 for preparing the Annual Report

-User Group Questionnaire: this questionnaire
+User Group Questionnaire

 should be completed by each Group Leader of a user- project supported